 As the years went by and as the town’s demographics changed, St. Peter continued to evolve with the times.

-Currently, the parish serves a growing devout community of Latino Catholics.
+Currently, the parish serves a growing, devout Latino Catholic community.

 500 Años de Resistencia is a larger-than-life public art mural by the Salvadoran master artist Isaias Mata.
 It was a gift to the vibrant immigrant Latin American community in the Mission District.
 This mural retells the 500-year history of the indigenous peoples of the Americas and shares the pride of heritage, culture and a message of resistance to violence and dominance.